Ganebang/TomatoDiseaseClassification/README.md

 # TomatoDiseaseClassification
-Classifier tomata leaves diseases using CNN on Pytorch
+Classifier tomato leaves diseases using CNN on Pytorch